Arash217/project-2-1819/README.md

 </style>
 ```

-It also could have been in a separate CSS file but I didn't test this.
+It also could have been in a separate CSS file, but I didn't test this.

 ##### Result

 <p align="center">
   <img src="https://github.com/Arash217/project-2-1819/blob/master/docs/images/foit-fix.gif">
 </p>

+Note: the dropdown menu (Meer) in the navigation is shown when the JavaScript file is loaded.
+This issue can for example be solved by adding the JavaScript responsible for the menu directly in the HTML file as a script tag.

 ##### Reflow